-What are RTO and RPO, you ask?
-RTO is the amount of time it should take to restore your data and return the application to a ready state (e.g. "This server must be up w/in four hours").
-RPO is the amount of data you can afford to lose (e.g. "You must restore this app to within one hour of when the outage occurred").
+In case you’re not familiar with RTO & RPO, I’ll define them.
+RTO is the amount of time it should take to restore your data and return the application to a ready state (e.g. “This server must be up within four hours”).
+RPO is the amount of data you can afford to lose (e.g. “You must restore this app to within one hour of when the outage occurred”).

 In defense of two RTOs/RPOs (for each app)

 If you lose a building (e.g via a bomb blast or major fire) or a campus (e.g. via an earthquake or tsunami) it’s going to take a lot longer to get up and running than if you just have a triple-disk failure in a RAID6 array.
 In addition, you might have an onsite solution that gets you a nice RPO or RTO as long as the building is still intact.
 But when the building ceases to exist, most people are just left to their latest backup tape they sent to Iron Mountain.
 This is why most people feel it’s acceptable to have two RTOs/RPOs: one for onsite “disasters” and another for true, site-wide disasters.

 In defense of one RTO/RPO (for each app)

 It is an absolute fact that RTOs and RPOs should be based on the needs of the business unit that is using any given application.
 Those who feel that there can only be one RTO/RPO say that the business can either be down for a day or it can’t (24-hour RTO).
 It can either lose a day of data or it can’t (24-hour RPO).
 If they can only afford to be down for one hour (1-hour RTO), it shouldn’t matter what the cause of the outage is — they can’t afford one longer than an hour.

 I’m with the first team